 Economics isn’t just a subject taught in the classroom.
 It’s all around us, part of our daily lives.
 We can see economic concepts, such as supply/demand, scarcity, trade, opportunity cost, and others, at home, in laws passed and enforced by governments, and in innovations.

 What economic activities do you see in your daily life?
 Document one or more real-life examples of economics in action and use those examples to illustrate economic concepts in an engaging and interesting way.
 How do the examples and concepts apply to your life?

 Create a 1-3 minute video about economic activities and how they demonstrate or refute concepts you have been taught or have heard or read about in the news.

 You might want to look at The Rise of Citizen Journalists to help you get started.

 All videos should specifically address one of the three Contest Topics listed above.

-Eligibility – The contest is open to students in grades 5-12 and college, (ages 10-23 at some point during the contest period September 13, 2021-March 11, 2022).
+Eligibility – The contest is open to students in grades 5-12 and college (ages 10-23) at some point during the contest period September 1, 2022-March 31, 2023.
 No more than one submission will be accepted for each student.
-Students must be located in North America or Hawaii, and all submissions should be in English.
+Students must be located in North America, Hawaii or at a U.S. military address, and all submissions should be in English.
 Employees of Stossel in the Classroom, Stossel TV, and Center for Independent Thought, or any person or organization involved in the operation and/or setup of the contest, and their immediate family members are not eligible for this contest.
 Previous winners of a Stossel in the Classroom first place prize are not eligible for prizes in our subsequent contests.

 Plagiarism – All videos must be the original work of the student whose name is listed on the submission form.